How I Got My German Freelancer Permit (as an Indian): A First-Hand Experience

-Relocating to Germany as an expat is not for the faint hearted.
+Relocating to Germany as a foreigner is not for the faint hearted.
 But here we are.
 Wait, you want to be a freelancer in Germany?
 You’re one brave soul.
 Well, here is how you apply for the German freelancer visa (as an Indian national).

-This guide is relevant to non-EU citizens who are already living in Germany with a valid residence permit.
-If you are an Indian national applying for a German freelance visa from India, then check out this step by step guide.
-This process is also valid for other non-EU nationals from south-east Asia, Latin America, and other continents.
+If you are an Indian (or non-EU) national applying for a German freelance visa from India (or your home country), then check out this step-by-step guide instead.
+This process is also valid for other non-EU nationals from south-east Asia, Latin America, and other third countries.

-In my district (a small city close to Nürnberg), I had to fill up the relevant visa application form, “Antrag auf Erteilung eines Aufenthaltstitels” and submit it at my local Rathaus (German for Town Hall).
-The Rathaus forwarded my application form to the responsible Auslanderbehörde (ABH).
-After radio silence for a few weeks and some follow up calls demanding the status of my application, I finally received a response from my visa caseworker (Beamter) requesting a list of documents and kick start the visa process.
-Very inefficient and agonisingly long slow process.
+In my region (a small city close to Nürnberg), I had to fill up the relevant visa application form, “Antrag auf Erteilung eines Aufenthaltstitels” and submit it at my local Rathaus (Town Hall).
+The Rathaus forwarded my application form to the responsible Auslanderbehörde (ABH in short).

 - Valid passport

 - A biometric photo: This photo should not be older than six months

 - A duly filled form “Antrag auf Erteilung eines Aufenthaltstitels” (Application for Issuance of a Residence Permit): Only required for first-time application